guilhermealcar/IC_ESP32/README.md

 ### Parte1\AcquireSend_ad8232_filtered_2\AcquireSend_ad8232_filtered_2\AcquireSend_ad8232_filtered_2.ino

 * Arduino file which will be executed to configure the ESP-32 hardware together with the AD8232 board in a Protoboard.
+* This file is now, with a ISR Interrupt with a timer.

 ### Parte1\receivedFile.py